-NASCAR’s 2018 Speedweeks are coming to a close which means one thing—it’s time for the Daytona 500.
+NASCAR’s 2018 Speedweeks are coming to a close which means one thing – it’s time for the Daytona 500.
 Stock car racing’s much-anticipated return kicked-off with an action-packed schedule of on and off the track events.
-As NASCAR Cup drivers got behind the wheel for the Advanced Auto Parts Clash, Daytona 500 qualifying, and the Can-Am Duels, one thing was abundantly clear—the Monster Energy NASCAR Cup season is officially here, and the competition will be intense.
+As NASCAR Cup drivers got behind the wheel for the Advanced Auto Parts Clash, Daytona 500 Qualifying, and the Can-Am Duels, one thing was abundantly clear -- The Monster Energy NASCAR Cup season is officially here, and the competition will be intense.

 The energy and hype at the Daytona International Speedway have been nothing short of electrifying.
 Drivers wowed the media at Daytona 500 Media Day and fans have been thoroughly entertained by some the racing that has taken place so far at the track.
-Young and veteran drivers have made their presence felt, but there is one question that has yet to be answered: “Who will win Sunday’s Daytona 500?”
+Young and veteran drivers have made their presence felt, but there is one question that has yet to be answered –“Who will win Sunday’s Daytona 500?”

 In less than 24 hours, the 2018 Daytona 500 winner will be crowned.
-As we prepare for the season opener of the Monster Energy NASCAR Cup Series and some fantastic racing at the World Center of Racing, there are five drivers we think you should watch during the Daytona 500.
+As we prepare for the season opener of the Monster Energy NASCAR Cup Series and some fantastic racing at the World Center of Racing, there are five drivers I think you should watch during the Daytona 500.

 Young Drivers Making Moves

 The new kid on the block kicked off his first full-time season as a Monster Energy NASCAR Cup driver with the fastest speed of all drivers during Daytona 500 qualifying.
-Bowman battled any debate surrounding whether or not he deserved to replace Dale Earnhardt Jr. in the No. 88 car for Hendrick Motorsports by going out and capturing the 60th Annual Daytona 500 pole.
-The 24-year-old has raced in just 82 Monster Energy Cup races, but in his short career, he has captured two poles.
+Bowman squashed any debate surrounding whether or not he deserved to replace Dale Earnhardt Jr. in the No. 88 car for Hendrick Motorsports by going out and capturing the 60th Annual Daytona 500 pole.
+The 24-year-old has only raced in 82 Monster Energy Cup races, but in his short career, he has captured two poles.